-Medicare Diabetes Prevention Program (MDPP)

-Our plan pays for MDPP services.
+Services that our plan pays for Medicare Diabetes Prevention Program (MDPP) Our plan pays for MDPP services.
 MDPP is designed to help you increase healthy behavior.
-It provides practical training in:

-- · Long-term dietary change, and

-- · Increased physical activity, and

-- Ways to maintain weight loss and a healthy lifestyle.

-There is no coinsurance, copayment, or deductible for the MDPP benefit.
+It provides practical training in: Long-term dietary change, and Increased physical activity, and What you must pay There is no coinsurance, copayment, or deductible for the MDPP benefit.